Meet our PhD students

 Luqian is a first-year quantitative marketing Ph.D. student from Carlson School of Management, University of Minnesota.
 She focuses on e-commerce and social media marketing, utilizing machine learning and deep learning methods.

 Dongil (Marco) Jang is a Ph.D. student in the Department of Work and Organizations at the Carlson School of Management.
-Marco's current research activities focus on boundaryless careers in the digital transformation era.
-To map the structuration and organizing processes, he is also interested in how data-driven techniques can be harmonized with theoretical arguments.
+Marco's current research focuses on boundaryless careers in the digital transformation era.
+He studies the changes in employment relationships examining pay negotiation within and between organizational boundaries.

 Jee Young (Jeeny) Seo is a Ph.D. candidate in the Department of Work and Organizations.
 Her research focuses on interpersonal behaviors, emotions, personality, leadership and teams.